 - Submit an application via the Common Application in addition to the following items:

-- Letters of recommendation from two recent or current college professors
+- Letters of recommendation from one recent or current college professor

 - Official high school transcripts must be submitted by all transfer applicants.
 If high school diploma was not attained, please submit GED results.